-This contains 1600mg of potassium per serve – just for this.
-What a change – plus a ton of antioxidants, vitamins, minerals, anti-inflammatory and alkaline forming foods.
+This contains 1600mg of potassium per serving – just for this.
+What a change – plus a ton of antioxidants, vitamins, minerals, anti-inflammatory, and alkaline-forming foods.
 Plus it’s raw, so you can just gently warm it and it’s ready to go without destroying the nutrients in the food.

-Instead of a bolognaise sauce over pasta and meatballs which would have contained all of that sugar, almost no nutrient content, lots of man-made chemicals, preservatives, and and a lot of processed sodium with very very little potassium.
+Instead of a bolognese sauce over pasta and meatballs which would have contained all of that sugar, almost no nutrient content, lots of man-made chemicals, preservatives, and a lot of processed sodium with very very little potassium.

 Step Two: Lots of Fresh Veggies and a Little Fruit

 BUT I do recommend that 1-2 pieces of in-season fruit per day is fine.
-Avoid fruit juices (fructose without fibre is disasterous for your body), and avoid dried fruits, because these are easy to overconsume, and they are just little bundles of concentrated sugar.
+Avoid fruit juices (fructose without fiber is disastrous for your body), and avoid dried fruits, because these are easy to overconsume, and they are just little bundles of concentrated sugar.

 The foods highest in potassium that I recommend are:

-Beet Greens, Swiss Chard (Silverbeet), Spinach, Bok Choi, Beetroot, Brussel Sprouts, Broccoli, Tomoatoes, Asparagus, Cabbage, Carrots, Kale, Celery, Lettuce, Bell Pepper, Lima Beans, Sweet Potato, Avocado and Kidney Beans.
+Beet Greens, Swiss Chard (Silverbeet), Spinach, Bok Choi, Beetroot, Brussel Sprouts, Broccoli, Tomatoes, Asparagus, Cabbage, Carrots, Kale, Celery, Lettuce, Bell Pepper, Lima Beans, Sweet Potato, Avocado, and Kidney Beans.